 The Pixel Fund is a non profit with a headquarters in Southern Maine and a satellite office in Georgia and Florida.
 They work with a network of fosters and rescue partners to take pets from high kill shelters, and get them healthy and ready for adoption.
 They also work to rescue pets who have been impacted by natural disasters.

 Q: Why did you choose The Pixel Fund?

 Translation: As a former resident of a Pixel Fund Foster Home, I am ecstatic to choose The Pixel Fund as my highlighted non profit in an effort to repay the kindness and support I received there while I waited for Priscilla and Orlando to meet me and become my forever home!
 I’m truly thankful and wish that all animals would be able to benefit from the kindness bestowed upon me by the amazing and wonderful volunteers at The Pixel Fund!

-Each non profit will have their own dedicated post tomorrow on all of our social media channels where you can donate directly to our fundraiser or on the non profit’s website.
+Each non profit will have their own dedicated post tomorrow on our Facebook where you can donate directly to our fundraiser!

 The world has changed a lot in just a few short weeks, both professionally and personally, due to COVID-19.
 EID Visions has had to adapt to new challenges brought upon by the pandemic and social distancing.
 Here’s how it’s changed how our company operates.